Add a backup credit card

 To make sure your Google service runs continuously, we recommend adding a backup credit card to your Google billing account.
 If we try to charge your primary payment method and our charge is ever declined, we'll automatically try to charge your backup credit card.
 If the payment goes through, your service continues without interruption.

-- Next to your subscription, click and choose Access billing account.
+Next to your subscription, click More Access billing account.

-- Select Credit or debit card.
+- Select Add new credit or debit card.
 Then enter your card number and other information.

 - Click Save.

 - On the Payment methods screen, click None below the card icon and select Backup.

 After adding a backup credit card, you can use it to make other payments, too—for example, to cover an outstanding balance or make an advanced payment.
 For details, see Make a manual payment.